AnaG0307/favbooks-v3/README.md

 #### **SEO**
-The lists below shows all the keywords that came up during brainstorimg, the striked words are the ones that will not be used.
-The rest have been inomplemented or will be implemented when developing future features.
+The lists below show all the keywords that came up during brainstorming, the strike words are the ones that will not be used.
+The rest have been implemented or will be implemented when developing future features.

 1-	General Topics
 -	Books